dmelody75/Magento-2-image-slider/README.md

-## 3. What make people fall in love with LOF marketplace extensions
+## 3. What make people fall in love with the extensions
-###Fully responsive Magento 2 Slider Extension
+### Fully responsive Magento 2 Slider Extension
 With our magento 2 image slider widget, you can display your image slider responsively on any kind of devices.

 ### Support editor for image, video text.